 GG 421 Geologic Record of Climate Change (3) Explores the climatic responses of Earth's major systems and subsystems (ice, water, vegetation, land) and traces their interactions through geologic history.
 Open to nonmajors.
 A-F only.
 Pre: 200 or ATMO 310, OCN 310, OEST 310; or consent.
 DP

 GG 423 Marine Geology (3) Sediments, structure, geophysics, geochemistry, history of ocean basins and margins.
 Pre: 200 and 302 or consent.
 (Cross-listed as OCN 423) DP

 GG 425 Environmental Geochemistry (3) Theory and applications of geochemistry to contaminant/pollutant distribution in the hydrosphere-geosphere-biosphere system.
 Topics include aqueous geochemistry, thermodynamics, kinetics, organic and isotope chemistry of environmental contaminants.
-Pre: 325 or consent.
-(Fall only) DP
+Pre: CHEM 161 and CHEM 162, or consent.
+(Spring only) DP

 GG 450 Geophysical Methods (4) Combined lecture/lab covering basic geophysical theories, exploration, and interpretation.
 Seismic reflection and refraction, gravity, and electromagnetics.
 Constraints on models of Earth's internal structure and composition.
 Pre: 250, 303, MATH 241, MATH 242, and PHYS 272; or consent.
 DP DY

 GG 451 Earthquakes (3) Earthquake seismology.
 Elastic properties of rocks, earthquake waves, causes, detection, location, and prediction of earthquakes; tsunami generation and other effects of earthquakes.
 Pre: 304 or consent.
 (Alt. years) DP